dimag-jfrog/priority-channels/README.md

 The following use cases are supported:

-Main use cases:
+### Primary use cases:
 - **Highest priority always first** - when we always want to process messages in order of priority
 - **Processing by frequency ratio** - when we want to prevent starvation of lower priority messages

-Combinations of main use cases - priority channel groups:
+### Advanced use cases - priority channel groups:
 - Channel groups by highest priority first inside group and choose among groups by frequency ratio
 - Channel groups by frequency ratio inside group and choose among groups by highest priority first
 - Channel groups by frequency ratio inside group and choose among groups by frequency ratio
-- And so on - any combination of the above
+- Graph of priority channels - any combinations of the above to multiple levels of hierarchy

 ## Usage